Mr S. C. Holman Tobacconist.

 Mr Samuel C. Holman born in 1872 at Crewkerne, Somersetshire and his wife Harriet Holman nee Edwards born 1873 also from Crewkerne.
 They were married in 1895 and was in Abertillery in the 1890 and became a friend of Mr T. H. Prichard.
 Mr S. C. Holman set up his Newsagents and Tobacconist Shops in Somerset Street Abertillery, one shop in the Pontlottyn Buildings (as seen in the ad and featured image above) and one in the Rogers Buildings opposite the Bon Marche in the late 1890s.

 In September 1900 Mr Holman had a giant Pipe made and hung above his premises in Somerset Street.
 After this date his slogan became “The Sign Of The Pipe” and it was featured on every advertisement.

-Mr Holman’s Daughter was Miss Elsie May Holman, she was married to Mr Charles William Reginald Salter originally of Brighton.
+Mr and Mrs Holman’s Daughter was Miss Elsie May Holman, she was married to Mr Charles William Reginald Salter, originally of Brighton.
 He played Association Football for Abertillery.
 They later emigrated to Perth Australia and entered the Congregational Home Mission at Korrelocking.

 Later Mr S. C. Holman opened a shop on High Street Abertillery (as seen left).